Sustainable Gaps

 Beginning State, Current State, and Desired State readout.

-Likely bottleneck and missing-proof list.
+Likely bottleneck and missing-record list.

 Recommended next step with boundaries.